oddguan/Audio-Visual-Video-Caption/README.md

 This is the project that I built for video captioning with the MSR-VTT dataset by using the pytorch framework, which involves both video and audio information.

-Videos visual content are preprocessed into a fixed number of frames, feed into a pretrained deep CNN (ResNet 152 for example) to extract features, and feed into a LSTM encoder.
-For the audio content, They are preprocessed into mfccs and feed into another LSTM encoder.
-The outputs and hidden states of both LSTM encoders are then combined by average pooling (or multi-model attention attentions) and further feed into the LSTM decoder for generating the captions.
+Video's visual content are preprocessed into a fixed number of frames, feed into a pretrained deep CNN (ResNet 152 for example) to extract features, and feed into a LSTM encoder.
+For the audio content, They are preprocessed into MFCCs and feed into another LSTM encoder.
+The outputs and hidden states of both LSTM encoders are then combined by average pooling (or multi-model attentions, and childsum unit<sup>[1](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/11/coi110-xuA.pdf)</sup>) and further feed into the LSTM decoder for generating the captions.

+The basic structure of the whole project are imported from [here](https://github.com/xiadingZ/video-caption.pytorch).

 To run the project, you need the following dependencies: